I want to get some things off of my chest. I want to tell you how you made me feel because of my anxiety. I want you to know I’m doing OK.

 What I wasn’t expecting was to be called some weeks later asking you to tell me what I’d said to your cousin.

 You told me that your cousin had told you things I’d said but wasn’t letting on.
 It was causing issues with your family and you wanted the truth from me.
 I told you about our conversations about going out in town, that you had arguments with your mum, and some of the things she said about you going out with ‘people like me’.

 I was getting upset by this point but the call ended eventually, much to my relief.
 But, after some time I hadn’t heard from you and decided to check social media.
 You’d de-friended me and got your friend and husband to do the same.

-forex broker binary options That was the moment when you’d decided to disown me, and we’ve not spoken since.
+source site That was the moment when you’d decided to disown me, and we’ve not spoken since.
 I felt incredibly hurt; wounded in fact.
 The person I thought I knew, got rid of me in an instant.
 The one person I thought would understand my increasing anxiety.

 Turns out I didn’t know you at all.
-This whole situation stayed with me for years after – it’s been about 3 years since the hen do now.
-But today I have some things to say to you.
+This whole situation stayed with me for years after – it’s been about 3 years since the hen do now. source site But today I have some things to say to you.
 You’ll ever read this, mind.
 But I have to get some things off of my chest.